When it comes to purchasing domain names, GoDaddy is certainly the king of domain business.

 One important step which you don’t want to skip is step 4.

-Click on import Name servers and in next step Google will ask you to pay $12 (May change) to transfer the domain to Google domains.
-When you will pay for domain transfer, this will also renew your domain for one more year.
+Click on Import Name servers and in next step Google will ask you to pay $12 (May change) to transfer the domain to Google domains.
+When you pay for the domain transfer, this will also renew your domain for one more year.

 Now you need to add your billing details to confirm the transfer.
 You will be getting an Email to authenticate the transfer of your domain from your existing domain registrar to Google domains.

-As a blogger I’m happy to see Google entering into domain business, as it might give a stiff competition to GoDaddy and as a user we get maximum benefit out of it.
+As a blogger, I’m happy to see Google entering into domain business, as it might give a stiff competition to GoDaddy and as a user we get maximum benefit out of it.
 If you are already using Google domains service, I would like to hear your feedback and comment on the same.
-If you enjoyed this tutorial, do share it with your friends on Google plus and Facebook.
+If you enjoyed this tutorial, do share it with your friends on Twitter and Facebook.